llsc12/SwitchRPC/README.md

 # Retrospect

 I really hate the horrific makefile, soon i might make a super epic swiftpm based build process and template for this. if i do that ill restructure this project.

+## Risks

+Should be minimal probably, I use API routes from the Discord Social SDK.
+Their domain is `gaming-sdk.com` :sob: anyways it also uses discord headless sessions.
+I don't think any bans will happen but don't blame me, you're accepting the risk by using this software.